 Frequently Asked Questions

-Raising awareness, and showing enthusiasm for the process from senior leadership, right down to line managers, will be critical to the success of this procedure, and to engage staff in raising concerns.
+Raising awareness, and showing enthusiasm for the process from senior leadership, right down to line managers, will be critical to the success of this procedure, and to encourage staff in raising concerns.

 Organisations must make sure information on how to raise concerns is readily available, such as through posters and other materials which can be easily and discretely read.
-In addition to this, managers and others that may receive concerns, as well as for staff that may want to raise a concern on the Turas Learn website.
+There is training available for managers and others that may receive concerns, as well as for staff that may want to raise a concern on the Turas Learn website.
 It is important for managers to access this training, to make sure they know how to handle concerns that come to them.